 The logic, circuitry, and interconnects in the Stratix II GX architecture are configured with CMOS SRAM elements.
-Altera® FPGAs are reconfigurable and every device is tested with a high coverage production test program so you do not have to perform fault testing and can instead focus on simulation and design verification.
+Altera® FPGAs are reconfigurable and every device is tested with a high coverage production test program so the designer does not have to perform fault testing and can instead focus on simulation and design verification.

 Stratix II GX devices are configured at system power-up with data stored in an Altera configuration device or provided by an external controller (for example, a MAX® II device or microprocessor).
-You can configure Stratix II GX devices using the fast passive parallel (FPP), active serial

-(AS), passive serial (PS), passive parallel asynchronous (PPA), and JTAG configuration schemes.
-The Stratix II GX device's optimized interface allows microprocessors to configure it serially or in parallel and synchronously or asynchronously.
+Stratix II GX devices can be configured using the fast passive parallel (FPP), active serial (AS), passive serial (PS), passive parallel asynchronous (PPA), and JTAG configuration schemes.
+The Stratix II GX device's optimized interface allows microprocessors to configure it serially or in parallel, and synchronously or asynchronously.
 The interface also enables microprocessors to treat Stratix II GX devices as memory and configure them by writing to a virtual memory location, making reconfiguration easy.

 In addition to the number of configuration methods supported, Stratix II GX devices also offer the design security, decompression, and remote system upgrade features.
-The design security feature, using configuration bitstream encryption and advanced encryption standard (AES) technology, provides a mechanism to protect designs.
+The design security feature, using configuration bitstream encryption and AES technology, provides a mechanism to protect designs.
 The decompression feature allows Stratix II GX FPGAs to receive a compressed configuration bitstream and decompress this data in real-time, reducing storage requirements and configuration time.
 The remote system upgrade feature allows real-time system upgrades from remote locations of Stratix II GX designs.
-For more information, refer to the "Configuration Schemes" on page 3-6.
+For more information, refer to the "Configuration Schemes" section.